Hongkong Post e-Cert

 H-3 Should I delete my expired or revoked e-Cert?

 You should not delete your expired or revoked e-Cert.
-By deleting a certificate, you will no longer have access to the public key associated with it and it will therefore no longer be possible to read encrypted messages with it.
+By deleting a certificate, you will no longer have access to the private key associated with it and it will therefore no longer be possible to read encrypted messages with it.

 I-1 How do I save a back-up copy of my digital certificate?